-A few of you have asked for test failover scenarios for High Availability you can try using the beta.
-Below I outline a few that can be tested in Beta 1.
-There will be additional testing scenarios added once Beta 2 is made available.
+A few of you have asked for test failover scenarios for High Availability you can try yourself.
+Below I outline a few that can be tested in easily in your own environment.
+This is by no means an exhaustive list, but these are some of the most popular.

 Test #1 - Network Connectivity Failure